Approximations of the connection Laplacian spectra: Abstract

 \section{Abstract}

 We consider a convolution-type operator on vector bundles over metric-measure spaces.
-We prove that in the case of Euclidean or Hermitian connections on closed Riemannian manifolds, the spectra of this operator and its discretization both approximate the spectrum of the connection Laplacian.
+This operator extends the analogous convolution Laplacian on functions in our earlier work to vector bundles, and is a natural extension of the graph connection Laplacian.
+We prove that for Euclidean or Hermitian connections on closed Riemannian manifolds, the spectrum of this operator and that of the graph connection Laplacian both approximate the spectrum of the connection Laplacian.